giovanniboscu/continuous-section-field/docs/aes/nrel_case/validation_comparison_summary_all_b.md

 The response becomes stable when the discretization is refined.
 Further refinement keeps the response close to the independent reference, as reported in the generated CSV table.

 This case demonstrates why the degraded configuration is a more severe validation case than the undegraded tower.
-The same OpenSees beam formulation and the same transfer workflow are used, but the localized stiffness field requires finer axial representation to recover stable convergence.
+The same beam formulation is used, but the localized stiffness field requires finer axial representation to recover stable convergence.

 ## Observations